 Waste takes up a lot of space

-- Garbage from all Yukon waste facilities ends up in the Whitehorse landfill.
+- Garbage from many Yukon waste facilities ends up in the Whitehorse landfill.

 - If we do not reduce our waste, the Whitehorse landfill will be full in about 30 years.
 Read the Whitehorse Solid Waste Action Plan.

 - When the landfill is full we will either have to: